 Active learning classrooms and other active learning spaces are spaces designed to promote active, engaged, and collaborative student learning.
 While you can utilize active learning techniques in any type of classroom, having a space designed to facilitate those techniques can greatly support your efforts to successfully integrate them into your course.

 Active learning classrooms often include flexible furniture to facilitate collaboration and multiple projector screens to allow optimal viewing in any part of the space.
 They are often intentionally de-centered, meaning that there is no “front desk” or podium at which you will sit or stand.
 The effect of de-centering the space is that students feel a greater sense of agency and take more initiative in discussions and projects.
-On UCF’s campus, a host of these classrooms is now available:

 Take a look at these resources on active learning spaces to get practical advice on the adjustments required from teaching in traditional spaces: